Melon, King of summer10-07-2015

 The majority of melons are bought in French hypermarkets (35%) and supermarkets (19%).
 The remainder are sold at local markets, hard discount and green grocers (Source: Kantar Worldpanel 2013).

-A small percentage of French melons are also consumed abroad.
-In 2013, 37% of exported melons were consumed in Belgium, 30% in Switzerland and 13% in Italy (Source: GTA/Douanes françaises – élaboration FranceAgriMer)
+A small percentage of French melon is also consumed abroad.
+In 2013, 37% of exported French melon was consumed in Belgium, 30% in Switzerland and 13% in Italy (Source: GTA/Douanes françaises – élaboration FranceAgriMer)

 There are four main varieties cultivated in France.
 The most well-known and popular is the “cantaloup charentais”, which is not only grown in Charente as its name may suggest.
 More commonly known as the charentais, it is recognised for its orange flesh, smooth, green skin and distinctive striped markings.
 Its cousin the “charentais brode”, or cantaloupe, has rougher or “netted” skin.
 The “vert olive” has olive green skin and is oval in shape, while “galia” is known for its white, sweet and thirst-quenching flesh.
 Other more ancient, local varieties are still grown in France, including “serpent”, “rouge de Perse”, “petit gris de Rennes”, “sucrin de Tours” and “melon de Trets”.